Your first job is to help customers find the product or service they’re looking for.

 Autocomplete is used more frequently with location search than keyword search, and with good reason: there are only a finite number of possible locations, making it easier to return relevant results.
 Location search engines like Google Maps can offer this feature out of the box.

-Some websites combine location and keyword search.
+Some websites combine location and keyword searches.
 This is typical in local classifieds sites like Gumtree.
 In these cases, one search is performed first, after which the results are immediately filtered with the other search.

 Defining your taxonomy with categories